golang/example/gotypes/README.md

-Compiler export data is compact and efficient to locate, load, and parse, but it has several shortcomings.
+Compiler export data is compact and efficient to locate, load, and parse, but it has some shortcomings.
-First, it does not contain position information for imported objects, reducing the quality of certain diagnostic messages.
-Second, it does not contain complete syntax trees nor semantic information about the contents of function bodies, so it is not suitable for interprocedural analyses.
+First, it does not contain complete syntax trees nor semantic information about the bodies of all functions, so it is not suitable for interprocedural analyses.
-Third, compiler object data may be stale.
+Second, compiler object data may be stale.
 Nothing detects or ensures that the object files are more recent than the source files from which they were derived.
 Generally, object data for standard packages is likely to be